tahmoboi/sewanee_weather/README.md

 The dashboard includes two tabs:

-Monthly Time Series — pick a hall, a date range, and a resource metric to see usage trends over time.
+Monthly Time Series: pick a hall, a date range, and a resource metric to see usage trends over time.
 You can also rank halls by their average consumption to find the biggest users quickly.
-Data Viewer — the raw cleaned dataset behind every chart, sortable and searchable.
+Data Viewer:  the raw cleaned dataset behind every chart, sortable and searchable.
 This changes based on what sort of data you are viewing.

 Link to the app: